JeanParkdev/Weather-Dash-Thingy/README.md

 ## **Description**

-The Weather Dashboard is a sleek, easy-to-use web app that lets you instantly check the forecast for any city around the world.
+The Weather Dashboard is an easy-to-use web app that lets you instantly check the forecast for any city around the world.
 It delivers current conditions, multi-day forecasts, and visual weather cues to keep things clear and engaging.
+It also includes a variety of cute weather related gifs (that change with each refresh) to keep you smiling, and a Farenheit to Celcius converter for our friends in different time zones!

 Whether you're planning your day or packing for a trip, this dashboard makes weather-watching simple and enjoyable.

 ---